Submission Deadline August 1, 2013

-The 2013 Cottrell Scholar Winter Conference will be held Friday and Saturday, February 1-2, at the Westin La Paloma Resort in Tucson, AZ.
-Primarily a strategy and planning event, 15 Cottrell Scholars from around the nation are expected to attend.
+Improving STEM education was part of the conversation at the 2013 Cottrell Scholar Winter Conference, held Friday and Saturday, February 1-2, at the Westin La Paloma Resort in Tucson, AZ.
+Primarily a strategy and planning event, 15 Cottrell Scholars from around the nation attended.
 More

 Dr. Patrick S. Osmer was elected chair of the RCSA Board of Directors at its May board meeting.
 Dr. Osmer is vice provost of graduate studies and dean of the Graduate School, former chair of the Department of Astronomy and Distinguished Professor of Mathematical and Physical Sciences at The Ohio State University.
 He is a distinguished scholar internationally known for his research into the evolution and nature of quasars.

 He is a national leader in graduate education and chaired the national Commission on Pathways through Graduate Schools and into Careers, which is sponsored by the Council of Graduate School and the Educational Testing Service and was a member of the commission that produced the 2010 CGS and ETS report, The Path Forward: The Future of Graduate Education in the United States.
 Dr. Osmer has been a member of the RCSA Board since 2002.

 For more information about Dr. Osmer, go to http://oaa.osu.edu/vice-provost-for-graduate-studies.html